shootweb/badusb-awareness/README.md

 ## Prerequisites

-- An Arduino-compatible microcontroller that supports USB HID, such as:
+- An Arduino-compatible microcontroller that supports USB HID.
+It is supported by the avr, samd, sam and renesas_uno architectures, such as:
   - Digispark Attiny85
-  - Arduino Leonardo
+  - Arduino Leonardo (this is the one I used)
   - Arduino Micro
+  - Check <a href="https://docs.arduino.cc/libraries/keyboard/">Arduino's compatibility list</a>
 - Keyboard.h library for Arduino (the default keyboard library).

 ## Code Overview